Koszul duality for operadic categories: Modular and odd modular operads

 \section{Modular and odd modular operads}

-In this section we analyze binary quadratic operads over the operadic category $\ggGrc$ of connected genus-graded directed graphs introduced in \cite[Example~4.18]{part1}.
-Recall that $\ggGrc$ was constructed from the basic category $\Gr$ of ordered graphs via the iterated Grothendieck construction combining a discrete operadic fibration and an opfibration, see the diagram in~\cite[(31)]{part1}.
-Since, as we established in \cite[Section~3]{part1}, the category $\Gr$ is graded by the number of internal edges of graphs and satisfies \Fac, \QBI\ and \SBU, $\ggGrc$ has the same properties by the results collected in \cite[Table~1]{part1}.
-Properties $\UFB$ and $\SGrad$ for $\ggGrc$ can easily be checked directly, and therefore by \cite[Remark~4.23]{part1}, $\ggGrc$ has all the properties required for Koszul duality, namely
+In this section we analyze binary quadratic operads over the operadic category $\ggGrc$ of connected genus-graded ordered graphs introduced in \cite[Example~4.19]{part1}.
+Recall from \hbox{\cite[Example~4.26]{part1}} that $\ggGrc$ satisfies all of the properties required for Koszul duality, namely, $\ggGrc$ is rigid and fulfills \AA.

 We will prove that the terminal operad $\term_\ggGrc$ in the category \ggGrc\ is binary quadratic and describe its Koszul dual $\oddGr :=\term_\ggGrc^!$.
 We then show that algebras for $\term_\ggGrc$ are modular operads of \cite{getzler-kapranov:CompM98} while algebras for $\term_\ggGrc^!$ are their suitably twisted versions.
-We start by analyzing graphs in $\ggGrc$ with small number of internal edges.
+We start by analyzing graphs in $\ggGrc$ with a small number of internal edges.